kyamagu/mexplus/README.md

 Test
 ----

-Run the following to run a test of mexplus.
+Run the following to test mexplus.

 ```matlab
 make test